With price high, Thais with dwindling incomes sell off gold

 Many in line had similar stories.
 Not all of them were selling because the price is high.

-Pleonjit Sukcharoen, an office worker, said that while she is lucky that she still has a job, her sister — a street vendor who is unable to work because of a market shutdown order — now needs help with her hospital bill.
+Pleonjit Sukcharoen, an office worker, said that while she is lucky that she still has a job, her sister is a street vendor who is unable to work because of a market shutdown order and now needs help with her hospital bill.

 To help her sibling, she decided to sell her stash of gold that she had received as bonuses over the years from her employer.